 The relationship between Mary Pickford and The Library of Congress (LoC) began in 1943 when Archibald MacLeish, the Librarian of Congress, formally approached Pickford with a request for copies of her films for its fledgling Motion Picture Division.
 Pickford of course agreed and three years later, received their Pickford Collection: 42 crates containing over 1,000 reels of nitrate film.

-The relationship between Pickford and the LoC continued with the American Film Institute (AFI) acquisition of the original camera negatives of nearly fifty Pickford Biographs in 1970, as well as the Mary Pickford Company’s request for LoC to repatriate a print of Cinderella(1914) from the Nederlands Filmmuseum.
-The LoC’s role in the preservation of Pickford’s work continued after her death with film deposits in 1981 and 1995.
-The outcome of this preservation has been the restoration of such key Pickford titles as Coquette (1929) and Sparrows (1926).
+In 1970, the American Film Institute acquired the original camera negatives of nearly fifty Pickford Biographs, expanding the relationship between Pickford and the LoC.
+In addition, the Mary Pickford Company requested the LoC to arrange for the return of a print of Cinderella(1914) from the Nederlands Filmmuseum.
+Following Pickford’s death in 1979, the Pickford Foundation continued to make film deposits with the LoC in 1981 and 1995.
+The ongoing affiliation has resulted in the restoration of such key Pickford titles as Coquette (1929) and Sparrows (1926).

 The Library of Congress will also be upgrading and preserving selected film elements from the Mary Pickford Foundation’s collection.